Skip to content

 Common Pitfalls to Avoid

-Forgetting about disclosure requirements: Ensure all paid partnerships or gifted products are properly disclosed using #ad or #gifted hashtags to comply with ASA guidelines.
+Forgetting about disclosure requirements: Disclose all paid partnerships or gifted products with #ad or #gifted hashtags.
+This complies with ASA guidelines.

-Micromanaging content creation: Whilst brand guidelines are important, allow influencers creative freedom.
+Micromanaging content creation: Brand guidelines matter, but give influencers creative freedom.
 Their audience follows them for their unique voice and style.

-Neglecting contract details: Always establish clear terms, even for product exchanges.
+Neglecting contract details: Always set clear terms, even for product exchanges.
 Include deliverables, timelines, usage rights, and exclusivity clauses.

-Choosing influencers based on price alone: The cheapest option isn't always the best value.
-Consider audience quality, content standards, and brand alignment alongside cost.
+Choosing influencers on price alone: The cheapest option isn't always the best value.
+Weigh audience quality, content standards, and brand alignment alongside cost.

 Maximising Content Value